Keyboard navigation is the first step in making Blockly more accessible. This guide focuses on how to modify keyboard navigation for testing purposes.

 Change the prev

-method so it will skip over any previous or next connections.
+method so it will skip over any previous or next connections and go straight to the previous block:

 prev() {